IanoNjuguna/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. A script that deletes all files in the current working directory that end with the character ~ (101-clean_emacs)

 17. A script that creates the directories ```welcome/```, ```welcome/to/```, and ```welcome/to/school``` in the current directory.
 I was allowed to use ONLY two spaces and lines.

+18. A script that lists all the files and directories of the current directory including hidden, separated by commas (103-commas)